Biryani: Origin

-The exact origin of the dish is uncertain.
-In North India, different varieties of biryani developed in the Muslim centres of Delhi (Mughlai cuisine), Rampur, Lucknow (Awadhi cuisine) and other small principalities.
-In South India, where rice is more widely used as a staple food, several distinct varieties of biryani emerged from Hyderabad Deccan (where some believe the dish originated) as well as Tamil Nadu (Ambur, Thanjavur, Chettinad, Salem, Dindigal), Kerala (Malabar), Telangana, and Karnataka (Bhatkal) where Muslim communities were present.

-According to historian Lizzie Collingham, the modern biryani developed in the royal kitchens of the Mughal Empire (1526–1857) and is a mix of the native spicy rice dishes of India and the Persian pilaf.
-Indian restaurateur Kris Dhillon believes that the dish originated in Persia, and was brought to India by the Mughals.
+According to the historian Lizzie Collingham, the modern biryani developed in the royal kitchens of the Mughal Empire (1526–1857) and is a mix of the native spicy rice dishes of South Asia and the Persian polao.
+Indian restaurateur Kris Dhillon believes that the dish originated in Persia and was brought to South Asia by the Mughals.
+Salma Hossein, whom the BBC has dubbed the "doyenne of Islamic cooking in India," shares a similar view, asserting that biryani came to South Asia from Persia even before the Mughal era.
+Food scholar Pushpesh Pant also challenges the Mughal-origin claim, stating that it originated in Iran and that "there is no evidence that biryani first came to this land with the Mughals.
+It is far more probable that it travelled with pilgrims and soldier-statesmen of noble descent to the Deccan region in South India".

-Another theory claims that the dish was prepared in India before the first Mughal emperor Babur conquered India.
+Another theory claims that the dish was prepared in South Asia before the first Mughal emperor Babur conquered India.
 The 16th-century Mughal text Ain-i-Akbari makes no distinction between biryanis and pilaf (or pulao): it states that the word "biryani" is of older usage in India.
 A similar theory, that biryani came to India with Timur's invasion, appears to be incorrect because there is no record of biryani having existed in his native land during that period.

-According to Pratibha Karan, who wrote the book Biryani, biryani is of Mughal origin, derived from pilaf varieties brought to the Indian subcontinent by Arab traders.
+Pratibha Karan, author of Biryani, writes how biryani is of Mughal origin, derived from pilaf varieties brought to the Indian subcontinent by Arab and Persian traders.
 She speculates that the pulao was an army dish in medieval India.
-Armies would prepare a one-pot dish of rice with whichever meat was available.
+Armies would prepare a one-pot dish of rice with any available red meat.
 Over time, the dish became biryani due to different methods of cooking, with the distinction between "pulao" and "biryani" being arbitrary.

 According to Vishwanath Shenoy, the owner of a biryani restaurant chain in India, one branch of biryani comes from the Mughals, while another was brought by the Arab traders to Malabar in South India.

 There are various apocryphal stories dating the invention to Shah Jahan's time but Rana Safvi, the distinguished historian, says she could only find a recipe from the later Mughal period, from Bahadur Shah Zafar's time.
 It is not her claim that there was no biryani before that; just that she has not found a recipe.
 Other historians who have gone through texts say that the first references to biryani only appear around the 18th century.

+Southern India

+In Southern India, where rice is more widely used as a staple food, several distinct varieties of biryani emerged from Hyderabad in Telangana, Vijayawada in Andhra Pradesh, Mangalore and Bhatkal in Coastal Karnataka, Thalassery in Kerala, as well as Ambur and Chettinad in Tamil Nadu.